-Notice: Because of the Corona virus threat, and at the request of Torrance Memorial staff, all DBSA in person meetings have been cancelled until best guess, Spring 2023.
-We are conducting on-line Zoom meetings.
+Notice: We are now conducting both In-Person and on-line Zoom meetings.
 See CONTACT US page for information.
 If you need immediate help, call 911 or refer to the RESOURCES tab above.
 Be well.

 Symptoms and Signs of depression: